 You do want to consider in both the Bear Hug and Shouldering power clean, the size and instability of Ultimate Sandbag you use matters.
 If the USB is very loose, then the weight can separate and you get this annoying “whack a mole” type of experience.
 Typically you want to use more filled Ultimate Sandbags to give you shape and help you have better movement of the load.
 Even then weight may separate during the lift so you may have to redistribute the weight.

-That is why I like using such movements for lower reps (like 5-6) and can be used as part of a complex (as DVRT UK Master, Greg Perlaki shows below) or with short rest intervals and repeated efforts.
+That is why I like using such movements for lower reps (like 5-6) and can be used as part of a complexwith short rest intervals and repeated efforts.
 Knowing thing why’s gives us better how’s!
 Try adding these power movements to your next workouts!
+Below some of our great DVRT coaches show how much DVRT Ultimate Sandbag Training can make our power cleans so much more effective.

 View this post on Instagram